Causal2Vec: Improving Decoder-only LLMs as Embedding Models through a Contextual Token: Experiments

-For evaluation, we use the English subset of the Massive Text Embeddings Benchmark (MTEB)~\citep{mteb}, which comprises 56 datasets spanning 7 embedding task categories, aiming to verify whether the model can produce universal text embeddings suitable for various embedding tasks.
-Specifically, the task categories include Retrieval (Retr.), Reranking (Rerank.), Clustering (Clust.), Pair Classification (PairClass.), Classification (Class.), Semantic Textual Similarity (STS), and Summarization (Summ.).
-The main evaluation metrics are nDCG@10, MAP, V-measure (V-meas.), average precision (AP), accuracy (Acc.), and Spearman correlation (Spear., both for STS and Summ.), respectively.

-The full evaluation of a 7B parameter model on the MTEB benchmark is GPU resource intensive, requiring over 300 A100 80GB GPU hours.
-To speed up the evaluation, we follow~\cite{llm2vec} and \cite{echo}.
-Specifically, we introduce the MTEB-MINI for ablation studies and analysis, which combines 41 datasets covering all task categories in MTEB.
+\paragraph{Evaluation Benchmark.} For evaluation, we use the English subset of the Massive Text Embeddings Benchmark (MTEB)~\citep{mteb}, which comprises 56 datasets spanning 7 embedding task categories.
+Since MTEB is a large-scale benchmark containing over 35 million test samples, the full evaluation of a 7B parameter model is GPU resource intensive, requiring over 200 A100 80GB GPU hours.
+To speed up the evaluation, we curate a representative subset of MTEB, termed MTEB-MINI, for ablation studies and analysis.
+Specifically, MTEB-MINI consists of 30 datasets covering all task categories in MTEB.
 Details of the MTEB-MINI composition can be found in Appendix~\ref{appendix:mteb-mini}.